Federal Assistance Programs

 Eligible households will receive:

-You are eligible for the EBB program if anyone in your home:
+You are eligible for the ACP program if anyone in your home:

 - Is approved to receive benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision